Budibase/website/content/blog/app-building/experimenting-with-rpa-and-low-code.md

 The idea occurred to us of using an RPA platform to build low-code apps and we wanted to explore whether or not it was a good idea.
 If nothing else - because we couldn’t find anyone else who’d attempted it.

+You might also like our round-up of [no-code tools](https://budibase.com/blog/no-code-tools/).

 We kicked off with two questions.
 Let’s answer each one in turn.

 ### Can we make an RPA build Budibase apps?